 What To Buy First

 I do not recommend purchasing any cards at this time, but if you insist, check out the new player buying guide.
 It’s a good idea to play online first and get a feel for the game’s mechanics before committing to one House, theme, or archetype.
 You can also browse winning decklists, many of which are posted online, to get a feel for what works.

 The current card pool sits around 1300 cards, and 240 additional cards are added each year.
 This barrier to entry is a large part of the reason why the game will reboot next year (and rotate cards thereafter).
 However, the LCG model means makes Thrones a relatively cheap investment.
-For $800-1,000 you can own 3 copies of every card in the game, which is much cheaper than comparable CCGs.
+For about $900 you can own 3 copies of every card in the game, which is cheaper than some comparable CCGs.
 Many players do not feel the need to purchase every chapter pack.
 Instead they borrow cards for tournaments and use proxies during casual play to fill gaps in their collection.
 It's also common to split a collection with a friend or two.

 Browse The Cards